lomorage/openwrt-packages/README.md

 ## 3. Build Lomorage dependencies

-Add the source to "feeds.conf",  OpenWRT/Entware are building from source directly.
+Add the source to "feeds.conf" to the **beginning**,  OpenWRT/Entware are building from source directly.

 ```
 src-git lomorage https://github.com/lomorage/openwrt-packages.git